ANDREI CERVANTES

 THE APPROACH

-Performed primary research to identify habits, patterns, themes, strengths, weaknesses, etc. Leveraging deep expertise in Enterprise Design Thinking, built an immersive three-month mentoring program, top-down, that embedded the framework’s principles into the day-to-day tasks of account teams.
-Seeing that other smaller account teams would follow, we piloted the program with 5 of IBM’s largest and most important accounts (called Integrated Accounts), then scaled to the other 85.
+Performed primary research to identify patterns in account team behavior.
+Built an immersive three-month mentoring program that addressed these patterns via Enterprise Design Thinking principles.
+Seeing that other account teams would follow, we piloted the program with 5 of IBM’s largest accounts (called Integrated Accounts), then scaled to the other 85.

 THE OUTCOME

-Active application of Enterprise Design Thinking for IBM’s 90 Integrated Accounts — focusing on user outcomes, bringing in diverse empowered teams, reinventing restlessly to deliver outcomes of value in a rapid and low-risk manner.
-Resulted in a 76% increase in opportunities, 54% happier clients, 40% increase in deal win rate.
+Active application of Enterprise Design Thinking for IBM’s 90 Integrated Accounts — resulting in a 76% increase in opportunities, 54% happier clients, and 40% increase in deal win rate.

 THE QUESTION